Costus chartaceus

 Costus chartaceus, commonly known as the Christmas costus, is a perennial plant with a red inflorescence first described by Paul Maas in 1972.
 It is native to Colombia and Ecuador but cultivated as an ornamental in other regions.
 It is not winter hardy.

+Costus chartaceus is similar in appearance to Costus prancei and Costus sprucei.

+Costus chartaceus is known locally as Caña agria in Spanish, Allpala-shangu in Quichua, Tentemokagi in Huaorani, Úntuntup in Achuar and Jivaro, and Virucaspi in an unidentified language.